angelospanag/sort_nums/README.md

 The following software must be installed on your environment to run this project.

 ### Go
-Your environment must be configured with the Go version 1.8.*
+Your environment must be configured with Go version 1.8.*

 https://golang.org/